 Operational spending at Casey-Westfield Jr./Sr. HS in Clark is 39 percent less than the average Chicago public school.

 Casey-Westfield Jr/Sr HS is in the Casey-Westfield Cusd 4C school district, where operational spending is $9,275 per year, per student.

 In the Chicago Public School District (CPS), the average school spends $15,120 per year, per student.

-The number of students per classroom at Monroe Elementary School is actually fewer than at CPS.
-At Monroe Elementary School, there are 23 students per classroom, while at CPS there are 24.
+The number of students per classroom at Casey-Westfield Jr./Sr. HS is actually fewer than at CPS.
+At Casey-Westfield Jr./Sr. HS, there are 16 students per classroom, while at CPS there are 24.

 However, at CPS, while schools are staffed for full enrollment, 27 percent of students are "chronically truant."
 That means adjusted for actual student attendance, CPS has 17.5 students per classroom.

 At Casey-Westfield Jr./Sr. HS, the truancy rate is 2.3.

 The Chicago Teachers Union has called upon state taxpayers to increase state funding to CPS by 25 percent, or to $20,000 per student.
 City officials are considering filing a federal lawsuit to require the rest of Illinois to provide this funding.

 17.8 percent of students at Casey-Westfield Jr./Sr. HS earned a passing score on the 2015 Illinois standardized K-12 test, or "PARCC" exam.